Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/DUCTF-2025.md

 Because n is large, assuming all the xs are small enough, the following is true even after getting rid of mod n

 $${m_0}^{x_0} \cdot {m_1}^{x_1} \cdot {m_2}^{x_2} \cdot {m_3}^{x_3} \cdot ... = \text{target}$$

+And then we can take floating logs, say base 2